 - Begin harvesting and drying culinary herbs for this winter’s use.
 Most herbs have a more concentrated flavor if they are harvested before flowering.
 Frequent harvesting encourages fresh, new growth and keeps them growing longer.
 To dry, spread bunches of mature leaves out or use a dehydrator until they are crispy dry, then store in an air-tight container.

 - Keep on top of weeds to prevent them from flowering and setting seed.
-Pulling is the most time-intensive but using a hula hoe or flaming the weeds are faster alternatives.
+Pulling is the most time-intensive method, but using a hula hoe or flaming the weeds is a faster alternative.

-- Remove any diseased or dead leaves or foliage so it doesn’t get lost in the fall residue.
-Dispose of diseased leaves or plants, don’t compost them.
+- Remove any diseased or dead leaves or foliage so they don’t get lost in the fall residue.
+Dispose of diseased leaves or plants; don’t compost them.
 You can compost dead materials.

-- Spread a layer of aged compost around your highest producing plants like tomatoes, peppers, and eggplant to give them extra nutrition for the final growth phase.
-This also feeds the soil.
+- Spread a layer of aged compost around your highest-producing plants, such as tomatoes, peppers, and eggplant, to give them extra nutrition for the final growth phase and feed the soil.

 - Pinch out the tops of tomato plants to concentrate the growth into developing fruit.
 If you’ve got a lot of flowers just starting to bloom, remove them as well.